 1. Your Air Filter Is Dirty

-You probably know that a dirty air filter can cause your air flow to weaken, increase the level of allergens in your home, and wear down your entire AC unit much faster than normal.
+You probably know that a dirty air filter can cause your airflow to weaken, increasing the level of allergens in your home, and wear down your entire AC unit much faster than normal.

 But did you also know that an air filter that needs to be cleaned or replaced could be the reason why you have an air conditioner leaking water?

 This happens because the airflow in the unit can’t properly reach the evaporator coils.
 So, they freeze over — and then eventually, they melt.
 This water collects in your unit’s condensate pan, and eventually, it overflows.

 This post serves as a great guide for how often you should change all the different kinds of filters in your home.